DangerousUserDB/DangerousUserDB/README.md

 ## Getting Started

 After cloning the repo, copy the env.example file to the .env file.
 Make sure that this is blocked from the internet!
-(Cloudflare is the best way to do this).
-Fill out the needed details.
+(Cloudflare is the best way to do this). **If you ignore this step, your tokens and passwords will be on the Internet!** Fill out the needed details.
 You will need to create an app at Discord:

 https://discord.com/developers/applications